-The objective of long-term incentives (LTI) is to reward executives and certain senior managers in a manner that aligns remuneration with the creation of shareholder wealth.
-As such, LTI grants are only made to executives and certain senior managers who are able to significantly influence the generation of shareholder wealth and thus have an impact on the Group's performance against the relevant long-term performance hurdle.
+The objective of LTI's are to reward executives and certain senior managers in a manner that aligns remuneration with the creation of shareholder wealth.
+As such, LTI grants are only made to executives and certain senior managers, who are able to significantly influence the generation of shareholder wealth and thus have an impact on the Group's performance against the relevant long-term performance hurdles.